janaagaard75/janaagaard75.github.io/README.md

 - Write the code for part 7.
 - Write part 7.
 - Set dates to the correct one.
 Remember to update the links.
-- Link to the page with the Node.js version.
 - Test using Source Serif Pro and Source Serif Sans fonts.
 - Robots.txt with the location of the sitemap. <https://support.google.com/webmasters/answer/183668?hl=en>
 - Smaller text on small screens.